eobrain/funcgo/README.md

-You can get a better feel for the language by reading the Introduction to the Funcgo Language section below. page.
+You can get a better feel for the language by reading the Introduction to the Funcgo Language section below.

-To browse some actual working code, the biggest and most complex program so far written in Functional Go is its own compiler (Turtles all the way down!)
+To browse some actual working code, the biggest and most complex program so far written in Functional Go is its own compiler.
+(Turtles all the way down!)
 You might start at the `main.go` file in [the source directory][src].